 Lifesharing is an adult residential option offered as an alternative to community, independent, or supported living.
-Since 1985, KenCrest’s Lifesharing program has successfully brought more than 140 individuals and Lifesharing families together, some of which have been together for over 30 years.
-We currently serve more than 50 individuals with developmental disabilities and 50 Lifesharing families in six Pennsylvania counties: Berks, Bucks, Chester, Lancaster, Montgomery, and Philadelphia.
+Since 1985, KenCrest’s Lifesharing program has successfully brought more than 140 people with disabilities and Lifesharing families together in PA.
+Some of which have been together for over 30 years.
+We currently serve more than 50 people with developmental disabilities and 50 Lifesharing families in seven Pennsylvania counties: Berks, Bucks, Chester, Delaware, Lancaster, Montgomery, and Philadelphia.

 Lifesharing creates new and enduring relationships that provide an ideal foundation for learning, encouraging self-esteem, and fostering interdependence.